SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 ```
 `*` internal oscillator is usually within a percent at room temperature, and within half a percent is common.
 We're assuming that at the moment millis started, an ideal stopwatch was started, and when it indicated 100us had gone by, drove the pin low effectively instantaneously.

+A table is presented for each type of timer comparing the percentage of CPU time spent in the ISR, the resolution of the timekeeping functions, and the execution time of micros.
+Typically `micros()`  can have one of three execution times, the shortest one being overwhelmingly more common, and the differences between them are small.

 ### TCAn for millis timekeeping